 I value this day as a landmark in the ongoing valuable developments in my health and personal life.
-I also see it as a look-out point from which to observe and celebrate the many, many milestones in prevention, research and treatments for MS – like the OMS Recovery Program – that have emerged since the time when I was diagnosed and so little was known.
+I also see it as a look-out point from which to observe and celebrate the many, many milestones in prevention, research and treatments for MS – like the Overcoming MS Program – that have emerged since the time when I was diagnosed and so little was known.

 When I was diagnosed in the mid-90s, there was a 'there is nothing that can be done' attitude.
 The neurologists I saw at that time uttered phrases like, “Enjoy your health while you have it” and “Come back when you get a new symptom.”

 I remember asking about my career – would I be able to keep it?
 And starting a family?
 The answer always came back, “Maybe, maybe not.
 Don’t rush into anything.